kamsinghGA/kamsinghGA.github.io/README.md

 2. **HTML Markup**: I created the HTML markup for each section of the website.
 I structured the content using semantic HTML elements and added relevant classes and IDs for styling and JavaScript manipulation.

-3. **CSS Styling**: I applied CSS styles to the HTML elements to achieve the desired visual appearance.
-I used CSS properties like background colors, margins, padding, font styles, and positioning to create an aesthetically pleasing layout.
+3. **CSS Styles**: Applied CSS styles to the HTML elements to achieve the desired look.
+I used CSS properties such as background color, margins, spacing, font style, position, etc. to create an aesthetically pleasing layout.

-4. **JavaScript and jQuery**: I used JavaScript and jQuery to add interactivity to the website.
-I implemented features like smooth scrolling navigation, image slideshow, hover effects on project descriptions, and a button to change the background image dynamically.
+4. **JavaScript and jQuery**: I utilized JavaScript and jQuery to include interactivity to the site.
+I executed highlights like smooth looking over route, picture slideshow, drift impacts on extended portrayals, and a button to alter the foundation image dynamically.

-5. **Testing and Refinement**: Throughout the development process, I tested the website on different devices and browsers to ensure compatibility and responsiveness.
-He made adjustments to the design and functionality based on user feedback and his own testing.
+5. **Testing and Refinement**: All through the improvement preparation, I tried the site on distinctive browsers to check for compatibility and responsiveness.

 ## Installation Instructions